 What impact do supply chains have on business performance and the bottom line?
 What are the costs and benefits of supply chain management, and how can they be distributed among the brand, its factories, and workers?
 What is the role of governments, international institutions, media, and consumers in promoting ethical supply chain management?

-Students should be asked in advance to follow the supply chain of something they own (e.g. laptop, t-shirt, food product).
-They should take note and discuss in class the following questions:
+Students should research the supply chain of something they own (e.g. laptop, t-shirt, food product).
+They can then answer and discuss in class the following questions:

 I. How easily were you able to find information related to the brand's suppliers?